null-machine/limbus-company-roll-analyzer/index.md

 Praise and notes about W Don generally apply to R Ishmael as well, since she is also a charge unit with an evade and hard-hitting S3.
 However, her kit is more well-rounded, with a weaker S2 and S3 but a stronger S1.
 Notably, she can play an uncharged Mind Whip without consequence when soloing, albeit without being able to clash or choose a target.

 However, her numbers are held back by her somewhat miserable 32 offense level.
 Sinking also generally translates to less damage than fragile, even against abnormalities.
-Additionally, her combat passive drains her sanity for a middling amount of attack power, which is dysfunctional in most cases.
+Additionally, her combat passive drains her sanity for a middling amount of attack power, which is ultimately dysfunctional in most cases.

 ---